-Focusing on rare oncologic, hematologic, and autoimmune diseases drugs can effectively treat, there is a considerable range of indications with a limited number of patients who will benefit from approved cancer treatments, particularly in the elderly population where the occurrence of serious adverse events can be prohibitive.
+According to the company, globally Japan has the third largest oncology market after the US and EU, and the market is expected to continue to expand due to Japan's aging population.
+However, regarding the type of tumors that anticancer drugs can effectively treat, there is a considerable range of indications with a limited number of patients who will benefit from approved cancer treatments, particularly in the elderly population where the occurrence of serious adverse events can be prohibitive.
 As a result, barriers to entry are high-developing cancer drugs for niche markets is especially difficult and requires a high level of expertise.
 Concerns about having sufficient profit margins from marketed drugs to fund large operations means that major pharmaceutical companies may be reluctant to target indications with limited patient numbers for development, presenting an opportunity with fewer competitors in the marketplace for smaller and more specialized pharmaceutical companies such as SymBio.